-As the voice of authority on design in the UK and beyond, what Sir Terence Conran doesn’t know about creating stylish spaces is, frankly, not worth knowing.
-In this extract from the latest edition of his bestselling book, Plain Simple Useful, Sir Terence shares his essential outdoor styling advice
+What the late Sir Terence Conran didn’t know about creating stylish spaces is, frankly, not worth knowing.
+In this extract from the latest edition of his bestselling book, Plain Simple Useful, Sir Terence shared his essential outdoor styling advice

 (LEFT) VERTICAL PLANTING SPACES UTILISED TO GREAT EFFECT IN A COMPACT TERRACE; (RIGHT) SIMPLE AND ELEGANT PLANTING CREATES STYLE AND RYHTHM IN THIS PRETTY GARDEN.
 IMAGES: ZANE LEE/UNSPLASH

-Sir Terence Conran has always believed that objects and surroundings that are plain, simple and useful are the key to easy living.
-His discerning approach results in effortlessly stylish, confident and timeless designs, with plenty of room for personal expression.
+Sir Terence Conran always believed that objects and surroundings that are plain, simple and useful are the key to easy living.
+His discerning approach resulted in effortlessly stylish, confident and timeless designs, with plenty of room for personal expression.
 It’s the antithesis of superficial styling and an ethos that doesn’t just apply to interiors.
-“Outdoor living is all about connecting with the natural world,” says Sir Terence, “Even if you live in the city and have no more than a balcony or a tiny courtyard at your disposal, it can still provide a welcome release, furnished with a small table, a seat or two and a few plants growing in containers or pots.”
-If you are planning an overhaul of your outdoor space, Sir Terence’s clever ideas for designing, planting and lighting are the perfect place to start…
+“Outdoor living is all about connecting with the natural world,” said the late Sir Terence, “Even if you live in the city and have no more than a balcony or a tiny courtyard at your disposal, it can still provide a welcome release, furnished with a small table, a seat or two and a few plants growing in containers or pots.”
+If you are planning an overhaul of your outdoor space, Conran’s clever ideas for designing, planting and lighting are the perfect place to start…